The Hatfields and the McCoys. The Jets and the Sharks. The Capulets and the Montagues. The National Park Service and the National Park Association.

 The design of the Clingmans Dome Observation Tower.
 Yep.

 These are the people that invented panty raids and telephone booth stuffing.
-If God had any sense of mercy he would have sped up the advance of television and given all these people PlayStations and told them to calm the hell down.
+If God had any sense of mercy, he would have sped up the advancement of television and video games and tell everyone to calm the heck down.

 Into that world sprang Mission 66, an ambitious 10-year plan to expand and improve national park infrastructure in time for the Parks Service 50th anniversary in 1966.

 This brings us to Clingmans Dome.
 The highest point in the Great Smoky Mountains, the dome – named after a Confederate general – had been home to a wooden observation tower built in the 30s.